 \item the set $\{n\in \N \colon r|a(n)\}$ has positive upper density for every $r\in \N$. \end{itemize}

-Then the sequence $(a(n))$ is good for $1$-recurrence. \end{theorem*} Once again, the proof of this result depends upon knowing identity \eqref{E:SpectralSingle}.
-Since appropriate generalizations are not known for multiple correlation sequences, we are unable to give a similar criterion for $\ell$-recurrence when $\ell\geq 2$.
-To state a conjectural criterion we extend the notion of an irrational rotation on the circle to general connected nilmanifolds: Given a connected nilmanifold $X=G/\Gamma$, an {\it irrational nilrotation in $X$} is an element $b\in G$ such that the sequence $(b^n\Gamma)_{n\in\N}$ is equidistributed on $X$. \begin{problem} Let $(a(n))$ be a sequence that satisfies: \begin{itemize} \item for every connected $\ell$-step nilmanifold $X$ and every irrational nilrotation $b$ in $X$ the sequence $(b^{a(n)}\Gamma)_{n \in\N}$ is equidistributed in $X$, and
+Then the sequence $(a(n))$ is good for $1$-recurrence. \end{theorem*} Once again, the proof of this result relies upon the identity \eqref{E:SpectralSingle}.
+Since appropriate generalizations of this identity are not known for multiple correlation sequences, we are unable to give a similar criterion for $\ell$-recurrence when $\ell\geq 2$.
+To state a conjectural criterion, we extend the notion of an irrational rotation on the circle to general connected nilmanifolds: Given a connected nilmanifold $X=G/\Gamma$, an {\it irrational nilrotation in $X$} is an element $b\in G$ such that the sequence $(b^n\Gamma)_{n\in\N}$ is equidistributed on $X$. \begin{problem} Let $(a(n))$ be a sequence that satisfies: \begin{itemize} \item for every connected $\ell$-step nilmanifold $X$ and every irrational nilrotation $b$ in $X$ the sequence $(b^{a(n)}\Gamma)_{n \in\N}$ is equidistributed in $X$, and

 \item the set $\{n\in\N \colon r| a(n)\}$ has positive upper density for every $r\in \N$. \end{itemize}